SaraBioinformatics/Getting-Started---R-Introduction-for-Bioinformatics/README.md

 Biologists looking to integrate computational methods into their research.
 Data scientists interested in applying their skills to biological data.
 Anyone with a passion for learning bioinformatics through practical examples and hands-on exercises.

+Chapter-1: Getting-started-with-R

+Getting started
+Getting R
+Getting Rstudio
+Lets play
+Using R as a giant calculator
+your first script
+Intermezzo remarks
+Important functionality packages
+Getting help
+A mini practical - some in depth play some more top tips and hint for a successful first R experience